 Some of such illustration drafts may have been left out of the final illustrated day registers like SAC.
 There are just sixteen illustrated pages in the SAC before the two that make up both sides of the Blok.
 Those sixteen would take up only eight leaves, yet Blok is labelled 21.
 Twenty preceding leaves could have held forty finished illustration drafts preceding those of Blok, but twenty-four such drafts would hardly all have been left out?
 Supposing that they were, what of the thirty five more illustrated pages in the SAC, might fifty or so other drafts have been rejected in selecting them.
 Wastage on such a scale seems improbable.

 It seems more likely that the set of illustrated leaves consisted of the artist’s pencil sketches and his inked-in final drafts, in which case, if the leaves were numbered as he filled them in, the number 21 on Blok could mean twenty-four pages of preceding pencil sketches and sixteen inked in drafts.
-This would accord with SAC and sounds quite probable.
+This would accord with SAC and sounds quite plausible.

 Some of the difference between the Blok and SAC Murderers Bays can be explained by quite a major redesign.
 The captions have been relocated and rotated into landscape view in SAC to match the images.
 This integrates the whole but evidently needed minor changes to some elements: the Heemskerck is presented more in stern view possibly to use less space; the head feather of the standing man, perhaps a time-keeper (kaiarahi), is left out in order to accommodate the captions just above; for the same reason he moves down into the left hull, displacing a twelth crew-member in Blok.
 Perhaps the other Maori feathers also went in order to preserve consistency.
 The whole attack scene also does move down in SAC, leaving less room for them.